Updated August 2023

-The marketplace or exchange web site is likely to be the easiest place to compare various plans.
-Once a person has applied and received a determination that they are eligible for both premium credits and cost-sharing reductions, the web site is will display the silver plan variations corresponding to the individual’s cost-sharing reduction level.
-In other words, the plans that the individual sees will have the cost-sharing reductions built in.
-Most people are expected to have multiple silver plan options to choose from in each state.
-This means that people eligible for cost-sharing reductions will also have multiple plan options.
+The marketplace website is likely to be the easiest place to compare all marketplace plans.
+Once a person has applied and received a determination that they are eligible for both premium tax credits and cost-sharing reductions, the website will display the silver plan variations (with lower deductibles and other cost sharing) that correspond to the individual’s cost-sharing reduction level.
+In other words, the silver plans that the individual sees will have the cost-sharing reductions built in.
+Most people will have multiple silver plan options to choose from, meaning that people eligible for cost-sharing reductions will also have multiple silver plan options.
 Each of the standard silver plans may have differences in benefits, visit limits, provider networks, and drug formularies.
 One insurer may offer different silver plan options, each with its own set of cost-sharing reduction variations that may differ substantially in terms of the specific deductibles and co-payments charged to enrollees.

 |Example 1: Silver Plan

 John’s Premium Contribution:

 |Example 2: Bronze Plan